github/codeql-variant-analysis-action/CONTRIBUTING.md

 We use the [ava](https://github.com/avajs/ava) test runner.
 To run one or more specific test(s), use `npm run test -- -m <title>`.

 The `codeql` executable must be on the path before running any tests.
-If you run `script/test` instad of `npm run test` it will set that up automatically.
+If you run `script/test` instead of `npm run test` it will set that up automatically.

 # Generating sourcemaps